Integral is a leader in the implementation and support of Integration platforms using Red Hat, Oracle and Microsoft technologies.

 Integration Architecture and Solution Design

 Our integration architects are highly experienced.
 With over 400 integration engagements delivered by the Integral team in the last 20 years.

 Integration Platform Establishment

 Public Cloud, Private Cloud, Hybrid Cloud or On Premise, Integral has the experience you need.

-Integral works with your team in a collaborative manner, supporting you right through to success.
+Integral works with your team in a collaborative manner, supporting you in solution delivery, right through to success.

 INNOVATIVE, COLLABORATIVE, AWARDED

 Integral is the Red Hat Innovation Partner of the Year (Asia Pacific) 2020, Partner of the Year 2020 (Aus / NZ) & was Services Partner of the Year 2019 (Aus / NZ).

 Integral has received two Oracle Global Excellence Awards for our work on Oracle Fusion Middleware Integration clients in Australia and New Zealand.